 Taste the leaves from the different cups after 5-6 hours.
 Do they taste different?

-Another one of the best plant science activities for kids.
+This is one of the most fun hands-on plant science experiments for kids.
 Ask them if they really think leaves are green or if leaves have different colours hiding inside them.

-Try this simple activity to find the answer.
+Try this simple science activity to find the answer.
 What you need is:

 Step 1: Take a leaf and grind it to make paste.